khuonghoanghuy/Rhythmo-SC-FlixelControls/README.md

 > [!TIP]
 > The latest builds of the game can be found in the [Actions](https://github.com/JoaTH-Team/Rhythmo-SC/actions) tab.

+## Compiling
+**USE THE LINK ABOVE IF YOU JUST WANT TO PLAY THE GAME!**

+If you want to compile the game, follow the [compilation guide](https://github.com/JoaTH-Team/Rhythmo-SC/wiki/Building-the-Game).

+## Modding
+Feel free to learn how to mod the game by reading the [documentation](https://github.com/JoaTH-Team/Rhythmo-SC/wiki) and guides to modding.

 ## Features
 * Modding System (using [Polymod](https://github.com/larsiusprime/polymod/))
 * Softcoded Song / Credits Menu